LabCloudComputing/CloudComputingLabs2025/Lab2/README.md

 ### 3.2 Implement a proxy server (optional for advanced version)

-Enable your server to proxy HTTP requests to another HTTP server and forward the responses to the clients.
+Enable your server to proxy HTTP requests to another HTTP server and forward the responses to the clients（reverse proxy）.

 1. You should use the value of the `--proxy` command line argument, which contains the address and port number of the upstream HTTP server.